 Our work has informed the biggest expansion in the social safety net in South Africa since the early 2000s.
-Based on our advice, the South African government rolled out a new monthly grant which has been reaching up to 10.5 million unemployed people.
-Between March 2020 and June 2022, the government spent an additional ZAR 97.5 billion (£4.87 billion) on support for the unemployed and the poor based on recommendations made in our reports.
-In October 2022, our report on grant design influenced the National Treasury decision to allocate an additional R52 billion to extend the relief of a distress grant targeted at unemployed working age people until March 2024.
+Based on our advice, the South African government rolled out a new monthly grant (Social Relief of Distress Grant) which has been reaching up to 10.5 million unemployed people.

 Evidence on how best to provide emergency relief to people who are unemployed and in poverty.